Formulary

 Vancomycin - see National Institute for Health and Care Excellence (NICE) guidance [NG199] for Clostridioides difficile infection: antimicrobial prescribing

 Trimethoprim – nitrofurantoin is preferred for most patients especially where risk of resistance is high e.g. over 70s.
-Trimethoprim should only be used in over 70s only where sensitivity has been confirmed on MSU.
+Trimethoprim should only be used in over 70s where sensitivity has been confirmed on MSU.

 Metronidazole